Larry-Huang/_notes/about.md

 permalink: /about/
 ---

-This Page is for noting something I occured included IT, travling and something I feel interested.
+This Page is for noting something I occurred included IT, traveling and something I feel interested.

 ### about me
-- Jerry Huang ChineseName:黃建智
+- Jerry Huang
+- Chinese Name:黃建智
-- IT enginner
+- IT engineer
+-

 ### specialize:
 - .NET